priyankt68/website/content/blog/2018-year-in-review.md

 #### Hiring

 We as a team spent a considerable amount of time in hiring.
 We could hire 5 awesome folks to our tech team.

+Hiring right people is really hard and extremely important at the stage we're in.
+It's natural for anyone to get excited by the external perceptions that's built.
+We're looking for a character which will gel in with our culture as well.
+That along with technical skills needed makes hiring extremely difficult.

+There were times when I was exhausted.
+It's only times like these which test your patience.
+I am thankful that when I'd almost given up on it, I had my colleagues who stood up back me up and take on the hiring baton from me.

 #### Mentoring

 I mentor 4 people at work.
 It's been hard for me to shift from a programmer in individual contributor role to manage and mentor a team of engineers.
 I believe it's a skill in itself to think broadly and have a larger vision to plan engineering effort to execute the vision.
 After all, vision without execution is hallucination.

 It wasn't something which came to me naturally and I struggled with it over the year.
 I am thankful that I have great people at work who have been supportive and made my journey easier and worth while.
 I am slowly getting hang of it.

+### Personal reflections

+I've realised that I can be pessimistic at times.
+Perhaps, a lot of times.

+Sometimes it helps since you're planning for the worst but a lot of times being optimistic makes you persist more.

+    run
+    listen